CS-1030-Hadzik/my-first-website-Jacob-Mac-Code/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Introduction:
+# Introduction

-    Hello, My name is Jacob McAleese.
+Hello, my name is Jacob McAleese.
 I have spent the last 11 years of my adult life in the military on active duty.
-After getting married, having a kid, and hopping to another branch of service I decided it was time to get out.
-If you would like to know a little more about me click [here](https://cs-1030-hadzik.github.io/my-first-website-Jacob-Mac-Code/about/).
+After getting married, having a kid, and hopping to another branch of service, I decided it was time to get out.

+If you would like to know a little more about me, click [here](https://cs-1030-hadzik.github.io/my-first-website-Jacob-Mac-Code/about/).
 Otherwise, enjoy the random things I have added to this home page! 🐢

 ## Quotes From Yours Truely